-All Core II lectures are recorded (video, voice and presentation images) and archived on the NGG website (link: http://www.med.upenn.edu/ngg/resources.shtml (http://www.med.upenn.edu/ngg/resources.shtml) or http://tinyurl.com/ktzog25).
+All Core II lectures are recorded (video, voice and presentation images) and archived on the NGG website (link:http://mediasite.med.upenn.edu/mediasite/Catalog/catalogs/barchilibrary-department-of-neuroscience).

 Click on the mediasite hot link and then enter your Penn Key username and password to gain access.
-Once you are in the media site, you should click on the link for the Fall 2016 on the left side of the screen, and then on the Core II link.
-You will see that last year's Core II lectures are also available (in the "Past Barchi Presentations" section).
+Once you are in the media site, you should click on the link for the Fall 2019 on the left side of the screen, and then on the Core II link.
+You will see that last year's Core II lectures are also available.
 This material is made available to you as a study aid, not as a replacement for attending classes.
 We want to emphasize that it is not acceptable to miss class simply because it is easier/more convenient to watch the videos.
 Missing class for this reason prevents one from "learning interactively", thereby resulting in learning less than optimal.
 Becoming comfortable and capable of being involved in interactive discussions in large groups is also an important aspect of your professional training.
 Lastly, it is rather selfish to stay away and replace attendance with the videos because the student who does so is taking advantage of the efforts of their classmates to ask questions and ensure understanding during the lectures.
 Hence, we will note consistent absences from class and communicate with anyone who does so.